Here's a look at the life of blues legend B. B. King.

 Military: U.S. Army, 1943.

-Other facts: King sang with church choirs as a child.
+King sang with church choirs as a child.
 He learned basic guitar chords from his uncle, a preacher, and only performed religious music at home, in keeping with his family's beliefs that blues music was sinful.

 King sang and played the blues on the corner of Church and Second in Indianola, and said he could earn more in one night singing on the corner than he could in one week working in the cotton field.

 Enlisted in the Army during World War II but was released because he drove a tractor, an essential home front occupation.

 BB is short for Blues Boy, part of the name he used as a Memphis disc jockey, the Beale Street Blues Boy.

 The first "Lucille" got her name after a fire broke out at a dance in Arkansas and King ran out forgetting his guitar then risked his life to go back and get it.
 When he later found out that two men fighting over a woman named Lucille had knocked over a kerosene heater had started the fire, he named the guitar Lucille, "to remind myself never to do anything that foolish."